xiaohan2012/daily-reading/week-plans/nov-28.md

 - [ ] `core-bfs`: BFS guided by core number (1h)
   - test with small examples
 - [ ] meeting with Cigdem (1h)

+## frog

+(new underbound for the core maximization problem)[november/core-maximization-and-core-mainteinance.md]

 20 h ~= 3 days